 If you’re unsure which option is the best fit, we can explore that together during a free consultation.
 The most important thing is that you feel informed, supported, and confident as you approach the birth of your baby.

 Nevada Medicaid Managed Care Organizations (MCOs) offer Birth Doula services as a free covered benefit for all Medicaid recipients.
+Care includes 4 pre or postnatal visits and continuous hands-on Doula support throughout labor and birth.

 I am currently able to accept Northern Nevada clients with Molina Medicaid.